-Trump says he might lock down New York as health workers call for more equipment
+Trump drops idea of New York lockdown as U.S. death count crosses 2,000

-WASHINGTON/NEW YORK (Reuters) - President Donald Trump said on Saturday he might prohibit travel in and out of the New York area to limit the spread of the coronavirus from its U.S. epicenter, as healthcare workers in the hard-hit region said they did not have enough masks and medical equipment.
+WASHINGTON (Reuters) - President Donald Trump said on Saturday that he would issue a travel warning for the hard-hit New York area to limit the spread of the coronavirus, backing off from an earlier suggestion that he might try to cut off the region entirely.

-With the number of known cases soaring past 115,000, the highest tally in the world, Trump said he might impose a quarantine on New York, New Jersey and parts of Connecticut to protect other states that have yet to bear the brunt.

-“They’re having problems down in Florida.
-A lot of New Yorkers are going down.
-We don’t want that,” Trump told reporters.

 Since the virus first appeared in the United States in late January, Trump has vacillated between playing down the risks of infection and urging Americans to take steps to slow its spread.

+It was the latest reversal for Trump, who has been reluctant to order U.S. companies to produce much-needed medical supplies, despite the pleas of governors and hospital workers.

+Tests to track the disease’s progress also remain in short supply, despite repeated White House promises that they would be widely available.

-He also appeared to soften his previous comments calling for the U.S. economy to be reopened by mid-April.
-“We’ll see what happens,” he said.
+On Saturday, Trump appeared to soften his previous comments calling for the U.S. economy to be reopened by mid-April.
+"We'll see what happens," he said.
+Graphic: U.S. coronavirus - here

-It was not clear whether Trump would be able to block road, air and sea travel out of a region that serves as the economic engine of the eastern United States, accounting for 10 percent of the population and 12 percent of GDP.

-New York Governor Andrew Cuomo said he had no details on a possible quarantine order.
+Though Trump has apparently opted not to impose checkpoints on highways and airports leading out of New York, some states have imposed limits of their own.

+New Yorkers arriving in Florida and Rhode Island face orders to self-isolate if they intend to stay, and the governors of Pennsylvania and West Virginia have asked visiting New Yorkers to voluntarily self-quarantine.

 New coronavirus cases in China leveled off after the government imposed a strict lockdown of Wuhan, the epicenter of the disease.